STEELISI/Agenda-UI/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+When running on Ubuntu, `iptables` firewall may require custom entries to allow access to the web app.

 SSL settings (requires certificate and key files):
 ```
 ng serve --ssl true \